 Because there are variables in every ticket, “jobs” revealed itself as the best unit of success measurement.
 Thorough technicians identify more jobs per ticket and better service advisors help clients decide to get more jobs done per ticket.

 The business owner brought up the margins on bicycle parts as well as labor.
-Both of those had to be quoted according to his standards-but often were not.
+Both of those had to be quoted according to his standards but often were not.

-After all things were considered, 4 variables in each ticket were identified and he is now focused on running the shop daily around a focus on total “jobs” vs. “tickets”.
+After all, things were considered, 4 variables in each ticket were identified and he is now focused on running the shop daily around a focus on total “jobs” vs. “tickets”.

-The business owner is now coaching his techs to be thorough in their diagnoses to include all recommended jobs and those are tracked on a high visibility white board that shows total tickets created, total jobs and the individual tech’s job/ticket average.
+The business owner is now coaching his techs to be thorough in their diagnoses to include all recommended jobs and those are tracked on a high visibility whiteboard that shows total tickets created, total jobs, and the individual tech’s job/ticket average.
 This allows them to see their performance compared to the rest of the staff as well as the company standards.
 This brings some natural peer pressure into the equation as well as accountability (Without the owner having to breathe down anyone’s neck).

 The same thing is being done with the service advisors; how many jobs are they assisting clients to get done.
 He is displaying how many jobs per ticket in a high visibility location.
 The entire staff can see what everyone else is contributing.
-To make sure margins are observed, the owner created a sign-off sheet that each advisor must use to get the owner’s approval on any parts or labor quoted below standard margin.
+To make sure margins are observed, the owner created a sign-off sheet that each advisor must use to get the owner’s approval on any parts or labor quoted below the standard margin.

 The next math project will focus on average hours per job.
 This answer will impact overall revenue and profit goals as well as shop and staff size.
 So Math does matter, especially when numbers have dollar signs in front of them.